NeilJustice/Cloudundancy/README.md

 ## Program Modes

-### backup-files-to-multiple-folders
+### copy-files-to-multiple-folders

-Cloudundancy program mode `backup-files-to-multiple-folders` copies files and folders listed in a Cloudundancy.ini file to multiple destination folders.
+Cloudundancy program mode `copy-files-to-multiple-folders` copies files and folders listed in a Cloudundancy.ini file to multiple destination folders.

-12/03/2020: Work in progress.
+12/09/2020: Work in progress.

 ### 7zip-files-then-copy-the-7zip-file-to-multiple-folders

-12/03/2020: Work in progress.
+12/09/2020: Work in progress.

 ### print-example-linux-ini-file

-12/03/2020: Work in progress.
+12/09/2020: Work in progress.

 ### print-example-windows-ini-file